 Week 6.
-85% of swelling is down and you should be ok to wear sunglasses.
+85% of the swelling is down and you should be ok to wear sunglasses.

 3 months.
-95% of swelling is down and now you will have a slow changes over the next 6 months until all of the swelling is gone.
+95% of the swelling is down and now you will have a slow change over the next 6 months until all of the swelling is gone.